Rose caps big 4th with winning jumper, Pistons edge Pelicans

-NEW ORLEANS (AP)Derrick Rose is 31 and his body has taken a beating, but the 2011 NBA MVP showed once again he can still take over a game and knock down the decisive shot.

-Rose hit a 14-foot jumper in the lane with 0.3 seconds left and scored 17 of his team-high 21 points in the fourth quarter to lift the Detroit Pistons over the skidding New Orleans Pelicans 105-103 on Monday night.
+NEW ORLEANS (AP)Derrick Rose hit a 14-foot jumper in the lane with 0.3 seconds left and scored 17 of his 21 points in the fourth quarter to lift the Detroit Pistons over the skidding New Orleans Pelicans 105-103 Monday night.

-It was Rose’s second consecutive strong fourth-quarter performance for the Pistons, who have won four of five.
-New Orleans lost its ninth straight.

-”I don’t talk or boast or brag about it, but I still have goals,” said Rose, who has endured a series of physical setbacks, including an ACL tear, that have resulted in him playing for five teams over the past five years.

-”This man has done it,” Casey said. ”His timing and his rhythm – I still don’t think he’s back 100%, but it’s coming.
-We’ve just got to make sure we play high IQ basketball.”

-Rose went 7 of 8 from the field and drained both 3-point attempts during his fourth-quarter flurry.

-After his go-ahead basket, New Orleans inbounded the ball from halfcourt toward Jaxson Hayes, but the rookie center could not get the tying tip-in.
+New Orleans inbounded the ball from halfcourt toward Jaxson Hayes, but the rookie center could not get the tying tip-in and the Pelicans lost their ninth straight game.

+Rose scored 11 of the Pistons’ first 13 points in the fourth quarter to put Detroit on top 92-84, but New Orleans whittled the deficit to 96-95 on a turnaround baseline jumper by Brandon Ingram with 4:49 left.

-Brandon Ingram’s 18-foot turnaround gave New Orleans a 103-101 lead with 1:11 to go, but Rose hit a spinning layup to tie it at 103 with 38.7 seconds remaining.
-Ingram then missed a tough-angle jumper from the left baseline over Blake Griffin, who switched over to guard him in the final 90 seconds.
+Ingram’s 18-foot turnaround gave New Orleans a 103-101 lead with 1:11 to go, but Rose hit a spinning layup to tie it at 103 with 38.7 seconds remaining.
+Ingram missed a tough-angle jumper from the left baseline, and Detroit called a timeout with 14.7 seconds to play.

-Ingram led the Pelicans with 31 points but scored only four in the fourth quarter.

-”We knew Blake couldn’t guard Ingram for long periods of time, but for one possession or two possessions, we wanted him to use his physicality (on Ingram), and he used it,” Casey said. ”He did a great job on him.”

 TIP-INS